laurawpaaby/EduChatEval/README.md

 The package is designed to:

-- Simulate student–tutor dialogues with role-based prompts
+- Simulate student–tutor dialogues with role-based prompts if no real data is available
 - Integrate local + open-source models (e.g., LM Studio, Hugging Face)
 - Log interactions (JSON/CSV) for analysis
 - Provide a framework for classification, evaluation, and fine-tuning